lzim/teampsd/mtl_facilitate_workgroup/checklists/session1_debrief.md

 - Their individual visions included emphases about each providers frustrations with getting patients seen in a timely way, and being able to offer "top of license" care likely to get Veterans better.

 - They joined around their frustration with referring their patients to another team: the Speciaty Mental Health programs locally are Addiction Treatment Services, Telehealth, and a PTSD Clinical Team.
+The PCT is their primary frustration.